nolanlawson/emoji-picker-element/README.md

 }
 ```

-If `lite-emoji-picker` fails to fetch the JSON data the first time it loads, then it will display no emoji.
+If `emoji-picker-element` fails to fetch the JSON data the first time it loads, then it will display no emoji.

 ## Design decisions